 Zeka: A recently developed Lineage associated with tainted, radioactive expressions of the other elements and humours.
 A Zeka might be able to raise radioactive zombies from the bodies of the dead.
 Others can become scorched shadows on walls, like the silhouettes of the victims of atomic bombs, or mystically sense and home in on radiation, using it to regain Pyros.
 A Zeka’s Torment is manifested as an intense burst of hatred and the need to destroy.
 Their Wasteland turns the surrounding area into a radioactive barren, much like fallout, and their Disquiet causes intense and irrational paranoia.

 Unfleshed: Not so much a Lineage as a collection of unrelated Lineages, the Unfleshed are Prometheans made out of machinery or electronics – computers with self-intelligent AI, androids, and the like.
 Each Unfleshed is unique.
-They might manifest the Torment, Wasteland, and Disquiet effects of any of the other Lineages, but they bear their own Wasteland, which slowly turns the land around them into dead metal.
+They might manifest the Torment and Disquiet effects of any of the other Lineages, but they bear their own Wasteland, which slowly turns the land around them into dead metal.

 The Refinements: The chosen Splats of the Prometheans.
 Unlike other species in the World of Darkness, Refinements aren’t social constructs so much as philosophies.
 There are so few Created in the world that a given Promethean may live out his entire pseudo-life without ever meeting another of his kind, let alone one following the same Refinement.There are five Refinements that are common among the Created

 Aurum: The Refinement of Gold (Mortality).
 Prometheans who follow this Refinement believe that by studying and interacting with mortals, they can learn how best to be mortal – and thus, to complete their Pilgrimage.